MarcosDemetry/MarcosDemetry.github.io/teaching.md

 title: Teaching
 ---
 #### Introduction to Microeconomics
-Five lectures for a first-year undergraduate course, focusing on __production theory__, competitive markets and monopolies. _Linnaeus University (Spring 2023)_
+Five lectures for a first-year undergraduate course, focusing on __production theory__, competitive markets and monopolies. _Linnaeus University (2023–ongoing)_

 #### Advanced Microeconomics
 Two lectures and an exercise session for a master's course, focusing on __welfare__, market inefficiencies, and __behavioral__ economics with applications to environmental sustainability. _Linnaeus University (Autumn 2022)_

 #### Intermediate Microeconomics
 Two lectures and an exercise session for a second-year undergraduate course, focusing on externalities, public goods and __asymmetric information__. _Linnaeus University (Autumn 2022)_

+#### Public Policy Evaluation with Big Data
+Teaching Assistant for a second-year undergraduate course.
+Developed three computer labs focusing on project flow management, as well as gathering, cleaning, and visualizing data.
+Evaluating real, and previously unstudied, Swedish reforms together with students, as an inspiration for their term paper and future thesis. _Linnaeus University (Spring 2024)_

 #### Microeconomics with Applications
 Teaching Assistant for a second-year undergraduate course.
 My task was helping students navigate microeconomics and introducing them to game theory.
 The __mentoring__ took place through discussions with the students, __solving exercises on the board__, and __helping one-on-one__ in person or via e-mail.
 The mentorship took place __once a week__ and was three hours long. _Uppsala University (2017–18)_